 Focusing On Just Leads And Not Brand

-This is one of the biggest mistakes that organizations make, especially in an early growth phase.
+Ignoring or downplaying branding is often one of the biggest mistakes that organizations make, especially in an early growth phase.
 The goal here is obviously to create new business opportunities with marketing, and the activities tend to focus heavily on lead generation and not enough on brand building.

 You may be running a lot of social and search campaigns, leading to landing pages on your website, but nothing much else happens on the website.
 The thing to note is that even if potential leads do come into the website, you need to give them enough content and information so that they know why they are there.
 If you present a website with not much content, you are likely to not convert much anyway.